 For the uninitiated to the joys of Tinnitus (and I hope you stay that way), Tinnitus is defined as “the sensation of hearing ringing, buzzing, hissing, chirping, whistling, or other sounds”.

-“The noise can be intermittent or continuous, and can vary in loudness.
+“The noise can be intermittent or continuous and can vary in loudness.
 It is often worse when background noise is low, so you may be most aware of it at night when you’re trying to fall asleep in a quiet room.
 In rare cases, the sound beats in sync with your heart (pulsatile tinnitus).”
 (WebMD.com)

 Generally I find I can put up with my Tinnitus (a high pitched hissing in both ears) but if I am subjected to a sudden, loud or unusual noise, I have what is known as a ‘spike’ – a period of time in which the noise of my Tinnitus increases dramatically and I panic about whether it will go down again or if this is my ‘new normal’.

-To someone who does not have Tinnitus (or ‘T’ as it is reduced to, although sadly not the noises it produces), it is extremely hard to be sympathetic or to get a sense of what it is to feel like you are a radio antennae constantly picking up static.
+To someone who does not have Tinnitus (or ‘T’ as it is reduced to, although sadly not the noises it produces), it is extremely hard to be sympathetic or to get a sense of what it is to feel like you are a radio antenna constantly picking up static.

 You only have to read some of the posts from sufferers in the Facebook Tinnitus Forums.

-Well, I am hear to say you are not mad, you do deserve to be listened to and the Medical Profession seriously needs to, how shall I put this, get its ‘arse into gear’ to find a way to help relieve the untold misery many sufferers endure daily.
+Well, I am here to say you are not mad, you do deserve to be listened to and the Medical Profession seriously needs to, how shall I put this, get its ‘arse into gear’ to find a way to help relieve the untold misery many sufferers endure daily.

 At best we have a whole army of pseudo medics offering oils, potions, meditations, white noise, vitamin supplements – you name it, it would probably have appeared in the market scene in Monty Python’s “Life of Brian”.
 Believe me, if a gourd would help, we’d all have one.